CristelVeefkind/R-Capstone/README.md

 ## Next word prediction app (using N-gram models)
 - based on N-gram model with "Stupid Backoff" ([Brants et al 2007](http://www.cs.columbia.edu/~smaskey/CS6998-0412/supportmaterial/langmodel_mapreduce.pdf))
 - checks if highest-order (in this case, n=4) n-gram has been seen.
-If not "degrades" to a lower-order model (n=3, 2);
+If not "degrades" to a lower-order model (n=3, 2)
-- build on `cracklib-small` dictionary.
+- build on `cracklib-small` dictionary

-For additional prediction accuracy we also used:
+For additional prediction accuracy were also used:
 - Good-Turing Smoothing
 - MLE
 - linear-regression